Alternative Treatment for Carpal Tunnel Syndrome

 Considering carpal tunnel surgery?

 Are you considering carpal tunnel surgery?
 It is important that you know and understand the risks before you make the decision to have surgery.
 Possible surgical complications include:

 - Major nerve injury and damage

 Returning symptoms of pain and tingling is possible after carpal tunnel surgery.
-Recurrent symptoms can be caused from scar tissue wrapping around the median nerve.
+Recurrent symptoms can be caused by scar tissue wrapping around the median nerve.
 The nerve may also scar down to surrounding structures within the carpal tunnel.
 Portions of the transverse carpal tunnel ligament may re-form and cause pressure on the nerve.
 The synovial tissue which surrounds the tendons may thicken over time causing further squeezing of the nerve.
 The outcome of revision surgery may not be as good as the original surgery.
-Major nerve injury is irreversible damage to the median nerve, branches of the median nerve, or nearby nerves are among the most serious complications of carpal tunnel surgery.
+Major nerve injury is irreversible damage to the median nerve, branches of the median nerve or nearby nerves are among the most serious complications of carpal tunnel surgery.
 If a nerve injury does occur, there can be pain and permanent loss of feeling and function.

 Carpal tunnel surgery alternative in Fort Wayne